-|(Copyright by Frania Shelley-Grielen) Notice the progression
+|(Copyright by Frania Shelley-Grielen) Notice the prog-

 effort result in more relaxed looking kittens.

 |"This process from feral to

 former feral entails fostering

 a good idea, you need to figure

 out the timing and the method

 to get the message across—how

 to make the relationship worth-

-worthwhile from the feline point of
+while from the feline point of

 copyright Frania Shelley-Grielen